USEPA/FASM-sensor-AQI-analysis/README.md

 * For example, if sensor123abc is the first row in the metadata, then sensor123abc must also be the second column in the time-series data after the datetime column.
 If sensor456def is the second row in the metadata, then sensor456def must also be the third column in the time-series data after the datetime column and the first sensor.
 ### The AQI Category Agreement Analysis

-Once the sensor data is in the appropriate format as described above and your code environment is appropriately configured, you can use the code in this repository to make your own AQI category agreement barplots.
-Add your metadata and time-series data files to the `data` folder of this repository and begin walking through the template.
-You can follow the example laid out in ([link](https://urban-bassoon-v9zkyqw.pages.github.io/tutorial.html)), which also shows using example sensor data.
+Once your sensor data is in the appropriate *mts_monitor* format as described above and your code environment is appropriately configured, you can use the scripts in this repository to make your own AQI category agreement bar plots.
+Add your metadata and time-series data csv files to the `data` folder of this repository and begin walking through the `template_for_sensor_vs_monitor.R` file.
+You can follow the tutorial laid out in ([link](https://urban-bassoon-v9zkyqw.pages.github.io/tutorial.html)), which includes a narrative of instructions that go with the template file and shows the use of example sensor data.
+Example sensor data is available for use to follow the tutorial precisely before trying with your own sensor data.
 ## Contact

 Please direct inquiries to: